 Canada and the Association of Southeast Asian Nations (ASEAN)

-Canada became an Association of Southeast Asian Nations dialogue partner in 1977 and is one of 11 partners with this designation.
-In September 2023, ASEAN and Canada launched a Strategic Partnership for further collaboration in strategic areas of mutual interest through a Joint Leaders' Statement during the ASEAN-Canada Summit.
+Canada became an Association of Southeast Asian Nations dialogue partner in 1977.
+It is one of 11 countries with this designation.
+In September 2023, ASEAN and Canada launched a Strategic Partnership, which identifies opportunities for collaboration between Canada and ASEAN.
+It was announced through a Joint Leaders' Statement during the ASEAN-Canada Summit in 2023.

 Services et renseignements